Peptide Radar

 What it is

-A 16-amino-acid peptide encoded in mitochondrial DNA, studied in relation to metabolism and insulin sensitivity.
-Human clinical data is limited.
+A 16-amino-acid peptide encoded in mitochondrial DNA and studied in relation to metabolism and insulin sensitivity.
+A 120-participant Phase 2a trial in adults with prediabetes and overweight or obesity began in 2026; it is ongoing and has not reported results.

 Also known as: Mitochondrial-derived peptide